Whoomp! (There It Is): Chart performance

 The hit song spent one week at #1 on the US Billboard Hot R&B chart in 1993.
 On the Billboard Hot 100 dated July 10, "Whoomp!
-(There It Is)" reached a new peak at number two, sandwiched between Janet Jackson's "That's the Way Love Goes" above and UB40's "Can't Help Falling in Love" beneath - all three songs ended up next to each other at the Year-End edition of the chart, occupying exactly the same positions, albeit in slightly different orders.
+(There It Is)" reached a new peak at number two, sandwiched between Janet Jackson's "That's the Way Love Goes" above and UB40's "Can't Help Falling in Love" beneath - all three songs ended up next to each other at the Year-End edition of the chart, occupying the same positions, albeit in slightly different orders.
 It eventually spent seven weeks at #2 in September through October 1993 on the Billboard Hot 100, but was kept out of the top slot by "Can't Help Falling in Love" and Mariah Carey's "Dreamlover".
 The single is certified 4× Platinum in the US for shipments of over 4,000,000 copies and, despite never reaching number one on the pop chart, the song spent 24 non-consecutive weeks in the top ten becoming the longest running top ten song of all time until Toni Braxton’s “Un-Break My Heart” spent a week longer in 1997.
 It was ranked the second biggest song of 1993, behind Whitney Houston's "I Will Always Love You".
 It has sold over 3.5 million copies in the United States.